 Trust law is complex, and the breadth of options available can be overwhelming.
-If you are searching for more information about trusts, our St. Paul lawyers at Scott + Hespen Law, PLLC, can help.
+If you are searching for more information about trusts, you can contact Scott + Hespen Law, PLLC online or call 651-968-1457.
 We will give you the time and attention you need to understand your options.

 How important is a trust?

 Depending on your personal wishes and financial profile, a trust could offer significant advantages, including:

 - Asset protection against creditors

 - The ability to keep certain assets out of probate

 For some Minnesota families, a trust can be far more cost-effective than probate — even if you already have a will.
 The initial costs of setting up a trust could end up saving your family a greater value because of the tax benefits and other protections.
 An experienced lawyer can clarify your potential savings at a consultation.

 Do I need a trust if I already have a will?

 Wills and trusts achieve different goals.
 Although a will can be the foundation for a strong estate plan, it may not provide the protection and control you need.
 One of the main benefits of creating a trust is the ability to have extra protection and control over the assets that you assign to the trust.